dart-archive/www.dartlang.org/src/site/polymer/index.markdown

 ### Samples

-Here are a couple of places to find polymer.dart sample code:
+Here are a few places to find polymer.dart sample code:

 {% comment %}
 {PENDING: introduce. point to more ways to find samples/source code.}